Surrogacy laws by country

-Laws differ widely from one jurisdiction to another.
 Of the countries which allow surrogacy, many have residency or citizenship requirements for the intended parent(s) and/or the surrogate.
 Countries without such requirements often attract persons from abroad, being destinations for fertility tourism.
-In some countries, such as the United States, Canada or Australia, laws vary by state/territory.
+Some countries, like Italy, have banned their citizens from traveling abroad for surrogacy, with punishment of fines, jail time, and/or denying the child from obtaining legal citizenship in the parents' country of origin.